 One of these is the Make-A-Wish Foundation which grants "wishes" to children with life-threatening illnesses.
 To date the Puppy Club has donated more than $29,000 to the Make-A-Wish Foundation.

 In August 2011 the Puppy Club donated a total of $18,500 to The Centre for Cerebral Palsy.

 We set the young superstar Miata the challenge of winning and breaking her own track record on August 10.
 Greyhounds WA through the Puppy Club offered to donate $5000 if Miata won and a further $5000 if she broke her track record.
 She did both.

 The following week August 17 , we again offered $500 for every length Miata could win by.
 The Paul Stuart-trained youngster won by 17 lengths, resulting in a $8500 donation to assist those with Cerebral Palsy.

-Well done to Miata for playing her part but also a big thank you to Won On Points (our current charity chaser) and former Puppy Club charity grehounds (Barney Stinson, Miss Juliet, Delaque, Methane, Jazzy Judy, Glen Abbey Ben and Puppy Club Magic) who raised these funds in the first instance.
+Well done to Miata for playing her part but also a big thank you to former Puppy Club charity grehounds (Barney Stinson, Miss Juliet, Delaque, Methane, Jazzy Judy, Glen Abbey Ben, Puppy Club Magic, Miss Juliet and Won On Points) who raised these funds in the first instance.

 Our current charity chasers are :

 Nice Lil' Earner - The first of the (High Earner x Delaque) pups to hit the racetrack.
 She made her debut at Cannington on Wednesday July 24.
 She won the Winter Maiden Classic at her second start (pictured below with trainer Peter Hepple after that win) and has already proved herself to be a very consistent chaser.

 Charity Earner - (High Earner x Delaque) The second of the pups to race.
 She had her first start at Cannington on Wednesday August 14.
 Check out her record.